rh-opencodequest/gitops/README.md

 - Provision the "Red Hat Trusted Application Pipeline" demo environment on demo.redhat.com
 - Login to OpenShift using `oc login ...`
 - update RHDH to 1.8 in the demo (change the parameters in the argocd application) => this will be set by ansible soon as well
-- Configure cluster for OpenCodeQuest : `make all` This will setup a cluster called "atlantis" by default with a set of users (see files in ansible/rhdh_users/).
+- Configure cluster for OpenCodeQuest : `make gitops-<cluster name>`
+This will setup OpenCodeQuest for the named cluster with a set of users (see files in ansible/rhdh_users/).

-If you want another create with another set of users, just :
-`make <name of acluster>`
-where cluster can be atlantis, central, gotham, madripoor, metropolis or wakanda.